-The ICAV has appointed Citi Depositary Services Ireland Limited, 1 North Wall Quay, Dublin 1, Ireland (the Depository).
-The Depository is a private limited liability company incorporated in Ireland which is authorised by the Central Bank of Ireland.
+The ICAV has appointed Citi Depositary Services Ireland Designated Activity Company, 1 North Wall Quay, Dublin 1, Ireland (the Depository).
+The Depository is a designated activity company incorporated in Ireland which is authorised by the Central Bank of Ireland.

 The contact details of the Central Bank of Ireland are as follows: